-Oh and while we’re at it – AUTO is not the evil incarnate.
-Just like in cars, you can drive/shoot automatic and still get from A to B / get a well exposed photo.
-But the same way that seasoned drivers will tell you that they don’t like driving automatic because they feel like the subtlety of being in tune with the engine and making it do what they want it to do gives them a better experience – that same way, your experienced or even more enthusiast level photographers prefer to shoot semi-automatic or fully manual.
+Oh, and while we’re at it – AUTO is not the devil incarnate.
+Just like in cars, you can drive/shoot automatic and still get from A to B / get a well-exposed photo.
+But the same way that seasoned drivers will tell you that they don’t like driving automatic because they feel like the subtlety of being in tune with the engine and making it do what they want it to do gives them a better experience – that same way, your experienced or even more enthusiast-level photographers prefer to shoot semi-automatic or fully manual.
 Do I think it’s better to shoot manual than auto – for control, consistency, specific outcomes – yes, sure I do.
 Do I think you can’t take a good picture on auto – the hell I don’t.

 Because when you learn Photography, you learn it bit by bit, and every little bit makes you a better photographer, and every little bit improves your photos – some more than others – but that’s what you learn.
 Not how to become the next Artist of the Year, but being a better photographer than you were yesterday.
 Our Photo courses last between 4 – 6 weeks per level.
 Can I tell you that as soon as that time is over, you’re ready to open your own photography practice?
 No. Will your photos have improved radically?
 Hell yes.
 Are you done learning?
 No. ( partly why we keep an alumni FB group for all past students and weekly challenges)